javalosr2004/PolyChats/user_stories.md

 - If a STUDENT attempts to like a post that doesn't exist, it will display an error message, stating that the post doesn't exist or has been deleted.
 - If a STUDENT attempts to delete a post that doesn't exist, it will display an error message, stating that the post doesn't exist or has been deleted.
 - If a STUDENT attemps to change username to one that has been taken, error message will be returned stating that the username has been taken.
+- If a STUDENT, if I try to like or dislike a post more than once, the system will display a message indicating that my reaction has already been recorded, to prevent multiple reactions from the same user.